 A similar proposal for changes to Carlton Street was presented to the community last year.
 Those plans have since been altered to retain the existing style of speed tables, as these are more effective at slowing traffic.

-The proposal will proceed without changes and is estimated to be constructed in late 2019.
+The proposal will proceed without changes and is estimated to be constructed in November 2019.
 Once the new bus stops and speed tables are installed, bus services will begin operating on Carlton Street.

 We note there was some community concern highlighted during the consultation around buses using Carlton Street and safety concerns associated with this.
 Please see more information in the public feedback report responding to this.